kubernetes/website/content/en/docs/contribute/new-content/blogs-case-studies.md

 ## Write a blog post

 Blog posts should not be
-commercial in nature.
-They should consist of content that applies broadly to the Kubernetes community.
+vendor pitches.
+They must contain content that applies broadly to the Kubernetes community.

 To submit a blog post, you can either: